Monday, February 1, 2021

 "[c]reation in nature happens without planning or purpose, so everything in it looks (by definition) natural.
 Artist's creation can't ordinarily escape looking man-made; only if he can somehow attain state of mind that eliminates purposefulness will he create as nature does, transcend artifice, and achieve this rare effect of naturalness, rightness." (n.d.)

-In the opening of Maderna's flute and piano duo Honeyrêves–seen as Figure 1 in the first part of this two-part essay–we can see an example of music that relies on expressionist gestures to move forward.
-The composer uses techniques such as contrasts in register, techniques, and dynamics to create energy and momentum in the music.
-However, this energy feels forced and lifeless–it disappears the moment the input stops.
-The music is devoid of zōka and is instead full of the composer's subjectivity and thought process–full of 'purpose'.
+The opposite of naturalness is thus not found in the chance-driven music by Cage, but rather in gesture-driven modernist, classical music.
+In the opening of Maderna's flute and piano duo Honeyrêves–as seen in Figure 1 in the first part of this two-part essay–we saw an example of music that relies on expressionist gestures to move forward.
+The composer uses stark contrasts in registers, timbres, and dynamics to create energy and momentum in the music.
+However, this energy feels forced and lifeless; the momentum is contrived, disappearing the moment the external input ceases.
+The music is devoid of zōka and is instead full of the composer's subjectivity and thought process–full of 'purpose' and a determinate plan.

-As was gesticulated to in the above discussion, a prerequisite for zōka is a quality of 'impersonality'.
-The artist must detach her art from her own personal desires and purposes in order for zōka to come about. d'Angiolini writes that the creation of the feeling that music creates itself is a result of the composer distancing himself from himself:
+As was suggested in the above discussion, a prerequisite for zōka is a quality of “impersonality.”
+The artist must detach her art from her own personal desires and purposes in order for zōka to come about.
+As the sentence quoted by d’Angiolini above reads in full, the creation of the feeling that music creates itself is the result of the composer distancing himself from himself:

 "The composer must distance himself, make absent, and suppress in himself all aim.
 He will establish the criteria that will permit a process that allows the music to create itself all by itself." (n.d.)